erikbaas/Speed_trap/README.md

 By knowing the exact distance between the green lines, one can estimate the speed at which the drone passes by using the following formula.

 v = s / (deltaf / fps)

+Note the video is not included due to Github's max upload size.